What is the Peliqan MCP Server?

 Tips

-- The AI reads docs automatically — before writing any data app script, tell the AI to read
+- The AI reads docs automatically — before writing any Data Apps (Python scripts), tell the AI to read

 Need help?

 Reach out to Peliqan support: support@peliqan.io.
-You can also ask Claude directly — once the MCP is connected, it has full context on how Peliqan works.
+You can also ask your AI (e.g. Claude) directly.
+Once the Peliqan MCP Server is connected, the AI has full context on how Peliqan works.